rulala/fac-ws_ai_multi-agent/README.md

 4. **Measure performance**: Add timing to each node, print execution summary.

 > [!TIP]
-> Exercise 4 requires a @time_node_execution decorator function to wrap each agent that will print progress log and timings as below:
+> Exercise 4 requires a @time_node_execution decorator function to wrap each agent that will print logs and timings as below:
 >
 > ```bash
 > 🔄 Starting coder...